atmtools/typhon/doc/tutorials.rst

 Tutorials
 =========

-A collection of tutorials for the usage of typhon modules.
+A collection of tutorials for the usage of the typhon modules.

 .. toctree::
    :maxdepth: 1

-   tutorials/dataset
+   :glob:

+   tutorials/*